swiftlang/swift-evolution/proposals/NNNN-deadline.md

 2. The first event between the closure and the timing determines the result.
 3. When either the expiration happens such that the deadline is hit or the user specified closure is done, the unfinished part of the execution is cancelled.
-4. If the dedine expires first, the operation is cancelled but the function waits for it to return.
+4. If the deadline expires first, the operation is cancelled but the function waits for it to return.
 5. The function handles both the operation's result and any errors thrown.